rtkilian/data-science-portfolio/README.md

 ### Data Analysis and Visualisation
 * [Modelling House Prices](../master/modelling-house-prices/EDA.ipynb): Visualising how different features contribute to the pricing of a given house in the Boston real estate market.
 The associated report can be found [here](../master/modelling-house-prices.pdf).
+* [Employee Turnover](../master/modelling-employee-turnover.ipynb): Analysis of the factors which contribute to employee turnover (Work in Progress).
 * [Global Terrorism Analysis](../master/global-terrorism_analysis.ipynb): Analysis of terrorist attacks from 1970 to 2016 across the globe using Seaborn visualisations (Work in Progress).

 ## Contact Me